webassembly alternatives and similar packages

 Now what can be concluded from the example above:

-• element with a do-block means nesting
+-block - element with a

-• element attributes go first (but are optional), then the content
+-block you have access to full Elixir syntax - element attributes go first (but are optional), then the content

-• attributes are Elixir keywords
+- attributes are Elixir keywords

-• underscores in attribute keys are translated to dash signs
+- underscores in attribute keys are translated to dash signs

-• you can omit brackets around attributes when using do-block, but not when using flat form
+- you can omit brackets around attributes when using

-• void HTML elements correspond to macros with attributes only, like meta above
+-block, but not when using flat form - void HTML elements correspond to macros with attributes only,

 For me it's beautiful.
 What about you?